teresabowe/furniture-restoration-collective/README.md

 User Stories:

-As a shopper, I can view items in the shopping cart so that I can view total amount due and a list of items I am purchasing (must-have/complete) <a href="https://github.com/teresabowe/furniture-restoration-collective/issues/17" data-hovercard-type="issue" data-hovercard-url="/teresabowe/furniture-restoration-collective/issues/17/hovercard">#17</a>
+As a shopper, I can view items in the shopping cart so that I can view the total amount due and a list of items I am purchasing (must-have/complete) <a href="https://github.com/teresabowe/furniture-restoration-collective/issues/17" data-hovercard-type="issue" data-hovercard-url="/teresabowe/furniture-restoration-collective/issues/17/hovercard">#17</a>

 1. From the product detail pages, add two products to the shopping cart
 2. Click on the shopping cart in the top right corner of the navbar